-- 1 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - 3 cups blanched almond flour

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/2 tsp cinnamon
+- 1/2 teaspoon cinnamon

-- 1/2 tsp salt
+- 1/2 teaspoon fine sea salt

 - 1/2 cup dairy-free dark chocolate chips

-- 3oz dairy-free dark chocolate bar, chopped
+- 3 ounces dairy-free dark chocolate bar, chopped

 - Preheat oven to 350ºF.
 Grease 10″ cast iron skillet with butter or oil; set aside.

-- Add in almond flour, baking soda, cinnamon and salt and mix on low speed.
+- Add dry ingredients: Add in almond flour, baking soda, cinnamon and salt and mix on low speed.
 Batter will be somewhat thick.
 Gently stir in chocolate chips and chocolate chunks.
+Pour batter into greased skillet using spatula to spread evenly across top.

-- Pour batter into greased skillet using spatula to spread evenly across top.
-Bake skillet cake for 25-35 minutes, or until edges are lightly golden – cover top with foil at halfway mark to prevent too much browning.
+- Bake cake for 25-30 minutes, or until edges are lightly golden – cover top with foil at halfway mark to prevent too much browning.
 My cake was nice and golden on top but fully cooked throughout the middle.